bit-broker/website/content/en/docs/coordinator/connectors.md

 ```

 {{% alert color="info" %}}
-If you attempt to promote a connector which is already live, this will still result in an `HTTP/1.1 204 No Content`.
-Such requests are benign and will not impact the connector status.
+If you attempt to promote a connector which is _already_ live, it will still result in an `HTTP/1.1 204 No Content` response.
+Such requests are benign and will not impact the connector's status.
 {{% /alert %}}

 {{% alert color="warning" %}}
-Promoting connectors will cause all the staged records which they have contributed to [the Catalog](todo) to become visible for calls to the [Consumer API](todo).
+Promoting connectors will cause all the staged records which they have contributed to [the Catalog](/docs/concepts/catalog/) to become visible for calls to the [Consumer API](/docs/consumer/).
 {{% /alert %}}

 ## Demoting a Connector from Live

-Existing connectors can be demoted from live status by issuing an `HTTP/DELETE` to the `/entity/:eid/connector/:cid/live` end-point.
-In order to demote a connector, you must know it's connector ID (cid).
+Existing connectors can be demoted from [live status](todo) by issuing an `HTTP/DELETE` to the `/entity/:eid/connector/:cid/live` end-point.

+In order to demote a connector, you must know the ID of its housing [entity type](/docs/concepts/entity-types/) (`eid`) and it's connector ID (`cid`).

 ```shell
 curl http://bbk-coordinator:8001/v1/entity/country/connector/wikipedia/live \